-Our academic programs span six divisions of music, education, business, natural sciences, humanities and social sciences, and health sciences.
-Our goal is to provide every student with skills, experiences, and knowledge that will not only help them after graduation but throughout their career.
+Heidelberg University encourages students to try something new, to learn something different, and to create something unique.
+All those “somethings” are experiences that prepare you for your life personally and professionally.
+Our goal is to provide every student with skills, experiences, and knowledge that will not only help them after graduation but will continue to help them throughout their career.

 Ninety-two percent of our students are involved in extracurricular activities.
 At Heidelberg you are encouraged to continue activities you love and discover new ones.
 Join the intramural ping-pong league, travel to San Francisco with Model UN, sing with our show choir, and build houses with Habitat for Humanity.
 With over 70 clubs, organizations, Greek groups, and athletic or intramural teams to join, there is something for everyone.